City of Chicago Employee Workers Comp Lawyer

 The City of Chicago provides numerous services to residents and visitors, from police protection to street paving, firefighting, and access to local libraries.
 The city also provides healthcare and other benefits to workers, retirees, spouses, and dependents.

 Many Chicago city workers earn their wages through collective bargaining agreements with more than 40 local and national unions that make up nearly 91% of all employees working for the city.

 In an August 2017 article by the Chicago Sun-Times, it was revealed that “more than a third of Chicago city workers earned $100K-plus" every year.
 This number includes the 36 Police Department and Fire Department city workers who receive higher wages than the mayor's $216,210 salary.

 The other highly paid 13,731 employees earn an annual total of $1.7 billion collectively, and the remaining 21,507 competitively paid city workers earn $1.4 billion together every year.

 A Salary Raise

-In January 2018, Chicago City Hall increased wages by 2.1% annually for blue colored city workers over the next five years.
-This wage increase covers employees and fifteen different departments including truck drivers, laborers, snowplow operators, and tradespeople.
+In January 2018, Chicago City Hall increased wages by 2.1% annually for blue-colored city workers over the next five years.
 This earnings hike is to ensure the city pays workers a prevailing wage.
+This wage increase covers employees and fifteen departments, including truck drivers, laborers, snowplow operators, and tradespeople.

-- Filing an accident/incident report with the Department Supervisor to initiate a Worker’s Compensation claim.
+- Filing a workplace accident/incident report with the Department Supervisor to initiate a worker's compensation claim

-- Contacting the City of Chicago employer immediately to report the injury, complete the necessary documentation and arrange payments of health and life insurance.
+- Contacting the City of Chicago employer immediately to report the injury, complete the necessary documentation, and arrange health and life insurance payments

 City of Chicago Worker' Wages